Bira/octopus-carnival/_drafts/wir-mm2-4e-demogorgon-3.md

 This split nature is reflected all the way down his cult hierarchies.
 The layout of his temples is split down the middle with each half dedicated to one of the heads.
-The most powerful cults are lead by pairs of twins, each dedicated to a head.
+The most powerful cults are led by pairs of twins, each dedicated to a head.
 And as we already say even individual cultists have a "dual nature" thing going on, starting fights as cold and calculating combatants and devolving into frothing berserkers when they're wounded.